josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 # Design Team Recommendation (Option 3) {#dt-rec}

-After discussion and consideration, the design team recommended at the IASA 2.0 BOF sesstion at IETF 101 that we pursue Option 3, the disregarded LLC option.
+After discussion and consideration, the design team recommended at the IASA 2.0 BOF session at IETF 101 that we pursue Option 3, the disregarded LLC option.

-In our view, this option gives increased independence without the full adminstrative complexity of the other options.
+In our view, this option gives increased independence without the full administrative complexity of the other options.
 Notably, this option is easier to set up than the non-profit corporation options and also has simpler annual reporting requirements; that is, the LLC option does not require state-level incorporation, does not require filing for